EU lawmakers urge Turkey to clear DW journalist Bulent Mumay – DW – 10/10/2024

 These days, it's hard to know what stories might provoke a reaction, he told DW.
 "The whole judicial system in Turkey has changed a lot, so you can't forecast if it will make them angry or not.
 If you criticize the health system or if you criticize the roads in your city, then they can get angry."
 It doesn't need to be a scandal or corruption, he explained.

-That won't stop him doing his work though.
-"I'm trying to be careful, but if I have a story, or if I want to give any statement or write something, I'm doing it."
+But that won't stop him doing his work.
+"I'm trying to be careful, but if I have a story, or if I want to give any statement or write something, I'm doing it," he said.

-Mumay, who was already detained and released in the wake of the 2016 failed coup, is not too afraid.
+Mumay, who was already detained and released in the wake of the failed coup in 2016, isn't too afraid.
 He sees worse happening to other colleagues.
 According to the Committee to Protect Journalists, 45 journalists were imprisoned in Turkey as of the end of 2023.

 Don't forget about repression in Turkey, Mumay urges